 Enjoy A Pescatarian Diet at Our NC Seafood Restaurant!

 We hope you like making these simple and tasty pescatarian dishes at home, and if you ever want to have someone else do the cooking, look to us!
 As a seafood restaurant dedicated to perfecting our craft, you can bet we serve up a multitude of scrumptious pescatarian dishes.
-We have fish, oyster, shrimp, clam, scallop dishes and more!
-Call 919-833-4661 today to place your order or conveniently use our site to order online here.
+We have fish, oyster, shrimp, clam, scallop dishes, and more on our menu.
+Conveniently use our site to order online here.